ABOUT

 His vessels operate as hybrid forms, positioned between sculpture, ritual object and archive, activating shared cosmologies rather than fixed identities.
 Infused with a sense of imagination and fantasy, they transform material into forms that are at once spiritual, narrative, and otherworldly.

-In 2017, his work was included in museum exhibition Regarding George Ohr: Contemporary Ceramics in the Spirit of the Mad Potter (Boca Raton Museum of Art, 2017), curated by Garth Clark, situating his practice within a lineage of artists who have radically expanded the conceptual and sculptural possibilities of the vessel.
+In 2017, his work was included in museum exhibition Regarding George Ohr: Contemporary Ceramics in the Spirit of the Mad Potter (Boca Raton Museum of Art, USA), curated by Garth Clark, situating his practice within a lineage of artists who have radically expanded the conceptual and sculptural possibilities of the vessel.

-That same year, he launched A GOOD SPACE® in Melun, France, both his personal art studio and a creative label that extends his practice.
+A milestone came in 2025, when he exhibited his monumental ceramic sculpture White Totem of Light at the Giza Pyramids, highlighting his dedication to craft, materials, and the universal dimension of his work.
+That same year, he launched A GOOD SPACE in Melun, France both his personal art studio and a creative label that extends his practice.
 Conceived as a platform for experimentation, collaboration, and cultural exchange, it serves as a creative hub, supporting the broader artistic community and fostering new forms of expression across disciplines.

 Photo credits: © 2023 KPELR Studios for Glenfiddich